1950 Canadian National Challenge Cup

 The 1950 Dominion of Canada Football Championship was the 29th staging of Canada Soccer's domestic football club competition.
-Vancouver City FC won the Challenge Trophy after they beat Winnipeg AN&AF Scottish FC after two matches at Callister Park in Vancouver from 12–14 August 1950.
+Vancouver City FC won the Challenge Trophy after they beat Winnipeg AN&AF Scottish FC after two matches at Callister Park in Vancouver from 12 to 14 August 1950.

 After winning the British Columbia section, Vancouver City FC beat Calgary Callies FC in the Western Final on the road to the Canadian Final.

 Alberta

 The Calgary Football Association reported the draw for the Dominion play downs.